CodingThrust/QECNotes/correlated-qec/correlated-qec.typ

 caption: [Tensor network representation of a quantum channel.
 The gates in the bottom are the conjugate of the gates in the top.
 The red circles are the trainable parameters representing the error probabilities.]
 ) <fig:tensor-network>

+== Gradient-based optimization
+In @fig:tensor-network, $p$ and $p_2$ are the trainable parameters in the tensor network.
+And the loss function is the negative log-likelihood of the output probability $p(bold(s))$.
+We can use the gradient-based optimization to train the parameters.

+== Correlated Quantum Decoder

+== Simlation Results

+== Experimental Proposal
+#zy[bullet points 12345678]